VS Capcom 3

 After the last two MVC games, to me it just doesn't feel like Marvel

-MVC3's combo system is fun & open-ended, and Capcom seems to have done
+MVC3's combo system is pretty fun and open-ended, and Capcom seems to have done

-a pretty good job with character balance (especially after the patches).
-However, from a "design
+a decent job with character balance (especially after the patches).
+However, from a design

-standpoint" I feel that the roster doesn't seem to be as thought out and isn't as well-rounded as it could be.
+standpoint, I feel the roster isn't as compelling or well-rounded as it could be.
 For

 Presentation-wise, I love all the little details Capcom

-Hearing characters shouting their partner's names during tags & in the midst of air combos
+Hearing characters shouting their partner's names when being tagged in, and during air combos,

 is a joy to hear and never gets old.
 The close-up camera angles on super moves and

-have hurt, as there are only 9 to select from (with no variations).
+have hurt, as there are only 9 in the game (with no variations, either).

 hoping they'd release more DLC for MVC3, but expectedly, Capcom went their